JulianWe/MultiSigEthereumWallet/README.md

-# MultiSigEthereumWallet Ethereum Smart Contract tutorial 🐇
+# MultiSigEthereumWallet - Smart Contract tutorial 🐇

 ## About